Automox Remote Tools with Splashtop – Full User Guide

 Allows you to send text (such as commands or scripts) from your clipboard into the remote system as keystrokes, avoiding manual typing errors.

-Chat (Premium)
+Chat (Resolve)

 Use in-session chat to communicate directly with the remote user without leaving your session.